-For the purpose of this valuation, the expected rate of return on pension plan investments is 6.80% and the resulting single discount rate is 6.80%.
+For the purpose of this valuation, the expected rate of return on pension plan investments is 6.00% and the resulting single discount rate is 6.00%.

-Discount Rate: A discount rate of 6.80% was used to measure the total pension liability (6.00% for the Pension Plus Plan).
-This discount rate was based on the long term expected rate of return on pension plan investments of 6.80% (6.00% for the Pension Plus Plan).
+Discount Rate: A discount rate of 6.00% was used to measure the total pension.
+This discount rate was based on the long term expected rate of return on pension plan investments of 6.00%.
 The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Obligation to Changes in the Discount Rate: The following presents Lake Superior State University's proportionate share of the net pension liability calculated using the discount rate of 6.80% for the current fiscal year, as well as what Lake Superior State University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.80%) or one percentage point higher (7.80%) than the current rate:
+Sensitivity of the Net Pension Obligation to Changes in the Discount Rate: The following presents Lake Superior State University's proportionate share of the net pension liability calculated using the discount rate of 6.00% for the current fiscal year, as well as what Lake Superior State University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.00%) or one percentage point higher (7.00%) than the current rate: